kyma-project/busola/docs/features.md

 title: Feature flags
 ---

-The document lists and describes all the feature flags that are available in Kyma Dashboard and provides their configuration examples:
+The document explains the usage of feature flags in Busola, lists and describes all the available feature flags, and provides their configuration examples:

+#### Features priority

+Initialisation of the Busola features is based on the `stage` property, which can take one of the following values:

+- `PRIMARY` - the feature is resolved while the application bootstraps.
+Features that should be immediately visible must be set as `PRIMARY` (for example, main navigation structure).
+- `SECONDARY` - the feature is resolved after the application is ready, it must be used for non-critical features (for example, additional navigation nodes).

+If the stage is not set, the feature is loaded only on-demand, most often by the iframe.
+Use the `useFeature` hook to request usage of such feature.

+Note that some features must be run before the application starts the bootstrap process (for example, SSO_LOGIN), so they are out of the normal feature flow.

+#### The features list

 > **TIP:** The list is ordered alphabetically.